LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125143039-94dbfb80-e0d6-11eb-88f3-11ac19d02b95.png)

-**Error 3: 409 Version Conflict**
+**Error 3: 409 version_conflict_engine_exception**

-When you index a document using an id that already exists, the existing document is overwritten by the new document.
+When you index a document using an id of document that already exists, the existing document is overwritten by the new document.
 If you do not want a existing document to be overwritten, you can use the `_create` endpoint!

-Suppose we forgot that we indexed a document with an id of 1, and tried to index the following document using the `_create` endpoint and assign it an id of 1.
+Suppose we forgot that we indexed a document with an id of 1.
+Then, we use the `_create` endpointto index the following document and assign it an id of 1.

 Syntax:
 ```